idwip11/PMS-guesthouse-fullstack/README.md

-# HomiQ PMS - Full-Stack Property Management System
+# Full-Stack Property Management System

 **HomiQ PMS** is a modern, full-stack Property Management System designed for guesthouses and small hotels.
 It provides a comprehensive dashboard for managing operations, finance, staff rosters, and guest reservations in real-time.